AshRouth/SOC/_motions/Revisions to Standing Orders for Party Discipline.markdown

 b) In the case of ground 1.2 ii), the clause(s) of the Code of Conduct that the member is alleged to have breached and the manner and circumstances in which they are alleged to have done so;”

-And add a new sentence “Evidence should be provided, for example as attachments, URLs or screenshots.”
+And add a new sentence “Evidence should be provided, for example as attachments or screenshots.”

 So that it reads: